HP ALM Interface: Filter Conditions, Flags & Send Mail

 How to use Column chooser

-Column Chooser option in ALM allows users to choose the columns that the user would like to see against each work item.
-The columns that are not chosen by the user will be hidden from the users view.
+The Column Chooser option in ALM allows users to choose which columns are shown against each work item.
+Columns that are not chosen stay hidden from that user’s view.

 This feature is available in the following modules.